corda/corda/docs/source/permissioning.rst

 * No commas or equals signs.

-* No dollars or quote marks, we might need to relax the quote mark constraint in future to handle Irish company names.
+* No dollars or quote marks, although we may relax the quote mark constraint in future to handle Irish company names.

 Starting the Registration
 -------------------------